Nursing School in Columbus

 In the final year of nursing classes, students spend most of their time in clinical rotations, training in real-world healthcare environments.
 Hands-on experience with patients and medical professionals is one of the most powerful ways to learn.
 We make it a priority for our students.
 We’ve partnered with healthcare providers in Ohio to provide students with opportunities for clinical experience and nursing research by working with nurse leaders.

-Visit Our BSN Program Curriculum Page For More Details.
+Visit Our 3-year BSN Program Curriculum Page For More Details.

 Finally, a nursing school near me in Columbus!